Explore our process

 Bisque Firing

-The first of two kiln firings is called a bisque fire, and it reaches a temperature of 1,945° F. This takes about 36 hours.
+The first of two kiln firings is called a bisque.
+It reaches a temperature of 1,945° F. This takes about 36 hours.
 After this firing, clay wares are called bisqueware.

 What's a jigger jolly?